greenmancode/docs/IYPluginDocs.md

 Here is the keys for each command:

-`ListName` (string) : This is where you put your command (along with arguments in square brackets)
+`string ListName` : This is where you put your command (along with arguments in square brackets)

-`Description` (string) : The message you want to appear when the user clicks the command in the list for more information.
+`string Description` : The message you want to appear when the user clicks the command in the list for more information.

-`Aliases` (table) : This is the aliases that you can use to run the command.
+`table Aliases` : This is the aliases that you can use to run the command.
 Make sure that the table is sorted and each element of the table is an alias for your command.

-`Function` (function) : This is the function that is executed when the user runs your command.
+`function Function` : This is the function that is executed when the user runs your command.

 Arguments:
-1. args (table) : A table containing the arguments passed into the command
+1. `table args` : A table containing the arguments passed into the command
-2. speaker (`Player`) : The user's player object (game.Players.LocalPlayer)
+2. [Player](https://developer.roblox.com/api-reference/class/Player) `speaker` : The user's player object (game.Players.LocalPlayer)

-Note: Infinite Yield includes the following functions: `getstring()`, `notify()`, `getplayer()` which will be covered in another section
+Note: Infinite Yield includes the following functions: `getstring()`, `notify()`, `getPlayer()` which will be covered in another section

 Here is a template to guide you: